ONSdigital/csvcubed/docs/developer.md

 [Pytest](https://docs.pytest.org) is used as the *unit* testing framework.
 All unit tests should be inside the [PackageName/PackageName/test/unit](#directory-structure) folder.

 [Behave](https://behave.readthedocs.io) is used as our *behaviour* testing framework in which test scripts are written using the cucumber/gherkin syntax.
 All *behaviour* tests should be inside the [PackageName/PackageName/test/behaviour](#directory-structure) folder.
 Generally speaking,  tests involving the use of *docker* (to run post-processing or validation of outputs) are written as behaviour tests.

+In order to run behave tests locally, run the following command from the `root` of the project: `behave tests/behaviour`.
+To run a specific scenario, use `behave tests/behaviour -n "<scenario name>"`.
+Similarly, `behave tests/behaviour -i <feature_name.feature>` can be used to run a specific feature.

 If any additional test files are required (for either *unit* or *behaviour* testing), they should be stored inside the [PackageName/PackageName/test/test-cases](#directory-structure) folder.